Ampulloclitocybe clavipes: Edibility

-It has been described as edible, though too unpalatable as eating it has been likened to eating wet cotton.
+It has been described as edible, but unpalatable, being likened to eating wet cotton.
 Others categorize it as inedible.
-It contains toxins which make it dangerous when consumed with alcohol.
+It also resembles poisonous species and contains toxins which make it dangerous when consumed with alcohol.

-Club foots collected from Stinchfield Woods, northwest of Dexter, Michigan, in 1974, 1976 and 1977 caused an Antabuse-like syndrome.
+Club foots collected from Stinchfield Woods, northwest of Dexter, Michigan, in 1974, 1976 and 1977 caused a disulfiram-like syndrome.
 Alcohol was consumed around seven hours after the mushrooms were eaten in each case, resulting in flushing of the face, throbbing of the head and neck and puffy hands around five to ten minutes afterwards.
 The symptoms were mild with vodka and gin, but worse with whiskey, which resulted in a pounding headache that lasted several hours.
 Rechallenging with alcohol the next day brought on the symptoms but not after that.
-The phenomenon has been reported at least one other time in the United States.
-Oddly, collection of club foots before 1974 did not reveal any symptoms.
-The phenomenon has also been recorded in Japan.
+The phenomenon has been reported at least one other time in the U.S. The phenomenon has also been recorded in Japan.
 Though similar to the symptoms experienced with Coprinopsis atramentaria, the aldehyde dehydrogenase inhibitor in this species is not known.
 Experiments with club foot extract found that it inhibited the enzyme acetaldehyde dehydrogenase in mouse livers.